About

 Assistant Professor of Linguistic Anthropology, University of Illinois, Urbana-Champaign

 I’m a linguistic anthropologist and qualitative sociolinguist who critically analyzes the intersections of language, identity, and power in face-to-face and mediated contexts.
 I examine race, gender, humor, social media discourse, and institutional discourses in higher education with a focus on the language, culture, and experiences of Black Americans.
 As an interdisciplinary scholar, my work spans linguistics, anthropology, communication studies, media studies, science & technology studies, ethnic studies, gender & feminist studies, and performance studies.
-I’m passionate about teaching, mentorship, and equity in higher education, and I’ve integrated them into my research throughout my academic career.
+I’m passionate about teaching, mentorship, and equity in higher education, and I’ve integrated these into my research throughout my academic career.

 Recent news and highlights

-Lifting as We Climb: How Black Faculty Make Professional and Linguistic Choices to Thrive in Higher Education (co-authored with Aris Clemons, Joy Peltier, Kahdeidra Martin, and Anne Charity Hudley) will be published with Teacher’s College Press in Spring 2026.
+Lifting as We Climb: How Black Faculty Make Professional and Linguistic Choices to Thrive in Higher Education (co-authored with Aris Clemons, Joy Peltier, Kahdeidra Martin, and Anne Charity Hudley) will be published with Teacher’s College Press in May 2026.

 Upcoming talks